Far North Activities Attractions Travel Guide Weather

 7. Karikari Peninsula

 Karikari Peninsula is filled with beautiful beaches.
-A major attraction particularly in the summer is the stunning beach of Matai Bay at the end of the Karikari Peninsula.
-Activities and things to do here are the award winning Karikari Estate Winery and the well-known Carrington Golf course and restaurant.
+A major attraction, particularly in the summer, is the stunning beach of Matai Bay at the end of the Karikari Peninsula.
+Activities and things to do here are the award-winning Karikari Estate Winery and the well-known Carrington Golf course and restaurant.